LNSOTOM/fvc_composition/README.md

 You can find the whole dataset used for step B in workflow:

-If you use these sample refernce dataset for modelling (step C) in your work, please cite them as follows:
+You can find a sample reference dataset for modelling (step C), please cite them as follows:

 - [![DOI](https://zenodo.org/badge/DOI/10.6084/m9.figshare.27776145.v1.svg)](https://doi.org/10.6084/m9.figshare.27776145.v1)
   **Sotomayor, Laura (2024).
 Low vegetation site.** figshare.
 Dataset.